 - beautiful (adj.)

-- mid-15c., from beauty + -ful.
+- mid-15c., "pleasing to the eye," from beauty + -ful.
 The beautiful people "the fashionable set" first attested 1964 in (where else?)
 "Vogue" (it also was the title of a 1941 play by U.S. dramatist William Saroyan).
 House Beautiful is from "Pilgrim's Progress," where it is a proper name of a place.
 Related: Beautifully.